Strangle (options): Characteristics

 A strangle, requires the investor to simultaneously buy or sell both a call and a put option on the same underlying security.
 The strike price for the call and put contracts are usually, respectively, above and below the current price of the underlying.

 Long strangles

-The owner of a long strangle makes a profit if the underlying price moves far away from the current price, either above or below.
+The owner of a long strangle profits if the underlying price moves far away from the current price, either above or below.
 Thus, an investor may take a long strangle position if they think the underlying security is highly volatile, but does not know which direction it is going to move.
-This position is a limited risk, since the most a purchaser may lose is the cost of both options.
+This position has limited risk, since the most a purchaser may lose is the cost of both options.
 At the same time, there is unlimited profit potential.